Federal Way Link Extension

-The Federal Way Link Extension is a planned Link light rail extension of the 1 Line that will travel 7.8 mi south from Sea-Tac Airport to Federal Way, along the west side of Interstate 5.
+The Federal Way Link Extension is a planned Link light rail extension of the 1 Line in Seattle, Washington that will travel 7.8 mi south from Angle Lake station to Federal Way, along the west side of Interstate 5.
 It was approved in 2008, but scaled back in 2010 to terminate at Kent Des Moines station.
 The Star Lake and Federal Way Downtown stations were re-instated in 2016, with the passing of Sound Transit 3.
-The project began construction in 2020 and is expected to open in 2024 or 2025.
+The project began construction in 2020 and is scheduled to open on December 6, 2025, at a cost of $2.5 billion.

 History

 In November 2008, voters approved funding for the segment between Sea-Tac Airport and Redondo/Star Lake at South 272nd Street.
 However, reduced tax revenue as a result of the economic recession led Sound Transit to suspend all work south of Angle Lake Station (South 200th Street) in December 2010.
 Construction on the South 200th Link Extension to Angle Lake station began in April 2013.
 Angle Lake station opened to the public on September 24, 2016.

 On July 23, 2015, the Sound Transit Board selected their preferred alternative for the Federal Way Link Extension, routed along the west side of Interstate 5 with three stations serving Highline College, the Star Lake park and ride and Federal Way Transit Center.
 Funding for preliminary engineering on the southern segment was restored in February 2016, allowing for planning to resume.
 The Sound Transit 3 ballot measure was passed by voters in 2016, including funding and approval to open Federal Way Link in 2024, from Angle Lake to Federal Way Transit Center via Star Lake and Kent Des Moines.
 The final alignment for the line was chosen in January 2017, with an agreement signed with Federal Way Public Schools to move an elementary school near South 272nd Street station (now Star Lake station).